-10.431 Exceptions to Per Diem Allowance. --
+10.431 Exceptions to Per Diem Allowance.-10.4311 Chief administrative

-- 10.4311 Chief administrative officers shall be reimbursed for their actual meals, lodging, and incidental expenses (exclusive of expenses related to motor vehicles for which transportation is paid) when traveling on official business either in or out of state. - 10.4312 Partial Per Diem Allowance for Meals and Lodging. --An employee who is traveling on official University business for a continuous period of a minimum of six (6) hours but less than twenty-four (24) hours which does not involve over-night stay will be reimbursed a partial per diem for meals in lieu of actual expenses, for both in-state and out-of-state travel.
-The Office of the Chancellor shall prescribe amended 4-822 such reimbursement within the limitations established by the current appropriations act.

-- 10.4313 In addition to employees, these provisions apply to reimbursement of travel expenses for prospective employees as provided in the statutes. - 10.432 Reimbursement for Dues or Membership Fees. --Reimbursement will not be allowed for dues or membership fees incurred in joining or attending any type of organization or association unless the membership is in the name of the State of Texas and/or the System or a component institution thereof.
+officers shall be reimbursed

+for their actual meals,

+lodging, and incidental

+expenses (exclusive of

+expenses related to motor

+vehicles for which

+transportation is paid) when traveling on official business either in or out of state.

+- 10.4312 Partial Per Diem Allowance for Meals and Lodging. -- An employee who is traveling on official University business for a continuous period of a minimum of six (6) hours but less than twenty-four (24) hours which does not involve over-night stay will be reimbursed a partial per diem for meals in lieu of actual expenses, for both in-state and out-of-state The Office of the travel.
+Chancellor shall prescribe such reimbursement within the limitations established by the current appropriations act. - 10.4313 In addition to employees, these provisions apply to reimbursement of travel expenses for prospective employees as provided in the statutes. - 10.432 Reimbursement for Dues or Membership Fees.-Reimbursement will not be allowed for dues or membership fees incurred in joining or attending any type of organization or association unless the membership is in the name of the State of Texas and/or the System or a component institution thereof.
 Such dues or membership fees will not normally be included for reimbursement on a travel claim, but will be separately approved and paid.
-(See Section 8.) - 10.44 Special Exceptions to Foregoing Travel Provisions. --The foregoing provisions apply to all employees and all funds but employees may elect to take advantage of the specific exceptions authorized below: - 10.441 Contracts. -- Travel allowances under research or other contracts, which are 100 percent reimbursable, will follow the terms of the contract, and in the absence of specifications the travel rules and regulations covering payments from gifts, grants, and designated funds will apply. - 10.442 Gifts, Grants, Designated and Auxiliary Enterprise Funds.--Reimbursement of travel expenses paid from Gifts, Grants, Designated and Auxiliary Enterprise Funds will be as follows:
+(See Section 8.) - 10.44 Special Exceptions to Foregoing Travel Provisions. -- The foregoing provisions apply to all employees and all funds but employees may elect to take advantage of the specific exceptions authorized below:

+- 10.441 Contracts.--Travel allowances under research or other contracts, which are 100 percent reimbursable, will follow the terms of the contract, and in the absence of specifications the travel rules and regulations covering payments from gifts, grants, and designated funds will apply. - 10.442 Gifts, Grants, Designated and Auxiliary Enterprise Funds.--Reimbursement of travel expenses paid from gifts, grants, designated and auxiliary enterprise funds will be as follows: - (a) For grants from or derived from Federal or State agencies, travel allowances shall be paid as specified in the foregoing provisions. - (b) For other gifts, grants, designated, or auxiliary enterprise funds, travel allowances may be for actual expenses for meals and lodging not to exceed \$180 per day.
+The transportation allowances will be as specified in the foregoing provisions.